inexorgame/site/content/blog/2019/03-04-first-hackathon-2019-report.md

 ### User stories

-`@martinmuzatko` and `@koppiman` wrote a myrad of usefull user stories, sorted and prioritized them, so that it will be straightforward to implenent a _"minimum viable prototype"_ from this list.
+`@martinmuzatko` and `@koppiman` wrote a myriad of usefull user stories, sorted and prioritized them, so that it will be straightforward to implenent a _"minimum viable prototype"_ from this list.

 ### User interfaces